 #4.
 Use Mint and Chlorophyll Tablets

 This breath freshening technique has a hidden boost of deodorizing power.
-Chlorophyll helps to neutralize smells through the body, so you’ll be giving your keto breath a one-two punch (2).
+Chlorophyll helps to neutralize smells through the body, so you’ll be giving your keto bad breath a one-two punch (2).

 The bad breath might just simply go away on its own in a few weeks.
 So just be patient and wait out the suffering.